 Step 8: Up till here, we have configured DRBD, Pacemaker, and Corosync on both machines.
 Now we will add virtual IP and Heartbeat resources for cluster communication purpose.

-Now we have Jenkins application running on both machines.
-We can access Jenkins application using the individual IP address of machines.
+Now we have the Jenkins application running on both machines.
+We can access the Jenkins application using the individual IP address of machines.
 But we will access Jenkins using Virtual IP which will be pointing to active server initially.
-In case of failure of the active server, virtual IP address will point to the passive server.
-DRBD blocks will replicate the data to the passive server; so no need to worry about the data on the active server.
+In case of failure of the active server, the virtual IP address will point to the passive server.
+DRBD blocks will replicate the data to the passive server, so there is no need to worry about the data on the active server.